Tch1b0/doomscroll-blocker/README.md

 1. Set the "Doomscroll Blocker" addon to be glued to your address bar
 1. Configure the "Doomscroll Blocker" by clicking on it and then on "show config"
 1. Profit

-## feature requests

--   [x] jump multiple minutes at once at config
--   [ ] add "disable" button
--   [ ] increase difficulty to just add more videos to the session

 ## support